S3xyJ3ss3/tom/readme.md

 **desktop**
 - images open on hover at mouse position
-- short text e.g. 'parents disapproval' opens similarly
+- short text e.g. 'parents disapproval' and 'cats' open similarly
-- long text e.g. 'cats' opens on new page
+- long text i.e. the comedy set opens on new page

 **mobile**
 - images fill screen with darkened border on tap